dhalsim/the-simplest-bitcoin-book/notes.md

 https://www.academia.edu/42706017/Bir_%C5%9Eifrepunk%C4%B1n_Bildirisi_A_Cypherpunks_Manifesto
 Melih Gümüş

+put the text in the manifesto in the text files

 ## page 148

 * Bitcoin White Paper - Bitcoin Teknik Raporu?
 * put svg's in markup not as images
+* add the english version to the text files

 ## page 149